-Feature Articles – The Stone of Destiny: sacred kingship in the 21st century The Scottish Stone of Scone – or Stone of Destiny – is probably one of the most famous and only remaining reminders of ancient and sacred kingship.
+Feature Articles – The Scottish Stone of Scone – or Stone of Destiny – is probably one of the most famous and only remaining reminders of ancient and sacred kingship.

 by Philip Coppens